NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Conflict of Interest Disclosure

-\acknowledgments This project is supported by Schmidt Sciences, LLC.
-X. K. L. is also supported by the Norman C. Rasmussen Fellowship and the Callahan-Dee Fellowship.
-This work was initiated while X. K. L. was an undergraduate student in the Department of Physics at Imperial College London under the Imperial-MIT student exchange program, working with A. R. and J. M.
+\acknowledgments The authors thank Aakash Sane and the two other anonymous reviewers for their insightful comments and constructive suggestions that helped strengthen this work.
+This project is supported by Schmidt Sciences, LLC.
+X. K. L. was also partly supported by the Norman C. Rasmussen Fellowship and the Callahan-Dee Fellowship.
+The work was initiated while X. K. L. was an undergraduate student in the Department of Physics at Imperial College London under the Imperial-MIT student exchange program, working with A. R. and J. M. Preliminary results are reported in A. R.'s PhD thesis~\cite{ramadhan_data-driven_2023}.
+Artificial intelligence tools, including large language models and code-completion tools offered by OpenAI, Anthropic, and GitHub Copilot, were used to assist with code development, manuscript editing, and proofreading.
+All AI-generated suggestions were thoroughly reviewed and verified by the authors.